wh00am1/CTF-Writeups/hackme.inndy.tw/README.md

 ### homework

-calculate the return address based on the disassembly
+Calculate the return address based on the disassembly

 ### toooomuch